alinvdu/alinvdu/README.md

       <p>
       <p><strong>Neural Art</strong></p>
       <p>Generate art images similar to MidJourney directly from neural data (brain EEG) using an Emotiv Epoch X headset.
 This project is using Dream Diffusion to fine tune a Stable Diffusion model on EEG data and align it with CLIP (Demo here: https://www.youtube.com/watch?v=8v_EB73m6cQ)</p>
+      <p>The project contains pre-processing stages for data curation & exposes model weights for a Stable Diffusion abstract art model with 5 days of training</p>
     <p></p>
     </td>
   </tr>